cyberus-technology/cmake-corrosion-nix/README.md

 ### Modifications to Build System

+**TL;DR:** We modify the environment Cargo will see in a way that it just works without network access.

 - All `Cargo.lock` files must be checked in
   - Although it is not typical to check in `Cargo.lock` files for Rust libraries, this is crucial for build reproducibility.